-Upon liquidation, dissolution, or winding up of the Company or a deemed liquidation event as defined in the Company's Certificate of Incorporation, the holders of shares of Series C and Series B Preferred Stock will receive, on a pari passu basis, a per share amount equal to the Series C purchase price of \$1.83 (plus any declared but unpaid dividends) and equal to the original Series B purchase of \$1.3767 (plus any declared but unpaid dividends), collectively (the "Series C and Series B Liquidation Preference") or such amount per share as would have been payable had all shares of Series C and Series B had been converted into common stock immediately prior to such liquidation event.
-The payment of Series C and Series B Liquidation Preference is to be made before any payment made to the holders of Series A Preferred Stock and Common Stock.
-Thereafter, the Series A Preferred holders are entitled to receive their liquidation preference before any distributions are made to common stockholders, a per share amount equal to \$1.00 (plus any declared but unpaid dividends) (the "Series A Liquidation Preference") or such amount per share as would have been payable had all shares of Series A had been converted into common stock immediately prior to such liquidation event.
-After payments of the full liquidation preferences of the Series C and Series B Liquidation Preference and the Series A Liquidation Preference described above, any remaining assets of the Company shall be distributed to the holders of the common stock in proportion to the number of shares of common stock that they hold.
+Upon liquidation, dissolution, or winding up of the Company or a deemed liquidation event as defined in the Company's Certificate of Incorporation, the holders of shares of Preferred Stock will receive, in preference to any distribution to the holders of common stock, an amount per share equal to the greater of (i) the original issue price per share of the respective series of Preferred Stock, plus all dividends declared but unpaid on such shares, or (ii) the amount the holders would receive on an as-converted into common stock basis.
+Series B Preferred holders are entitled to receive their liquidation preference before any distributions are made to Series A Preferred holders and common stock holders.
+Series A Preferred holders are entitled to receive their liquidation preference before any distributions are made to common stock holders.
+After payments of the full liquidation preferences of the Series A and B Preferred described above, any remaining assets of the Company shall be distributed to the holders of the common stock in proportion to the number of shares of common stock that they hold.